 How can you beat fine art and casual dining all in one place?
-Take a stroll through the amazing Chihuly Garden & Glass, and then stop by Collections Cafe for dinner.
+Take a stroll through the amazing Chihuly Garden & Glass, and then stop by The Bar at Chihuly Garden and Glass.
 Every aspect of your night will be influenced by famous Northwest glass artist Dale Chihuly.
 Trust us when we say your senses will be overloaded with awesomeness.
 Sitting in the shadow of the Space Needle doesn’t hurt either.

 Why just buy your loved one chocolate when you can show them how the stuff is actually made?
 Check out a Theo Chocolate factory tour in Fremont.
 Tours happen every half-hour between 10:30am and 4:30pm (reservations are recommended) on Valentine’s Day.
 The tour lasts about an hour and it includes plenty of free chocolate tasting.

 Whether you do the Theo Chocolate factory tour or not, you should take a stroll around Fremont.
 This is easily the most unique neighborhood in Seattle, with great restaurants, shopping and art.
 You can spend hours exploring everything the neighborhood has to offer.
 Don’t forget to hop on Burke-Gilman Trail and take a walk along the Lake Washington Ship Canal.